 The media portrays lawyers as fighters.
-Although this role is sometimes appropriate, but with the passage of time the clients and society are increasingly asking lawyers to approach problems more creatively.
+Although this role is sometimes appropriate, with the passage of time, clients and society are increasingly asking lawyers to approach problems more creatively.

-The Centre develops curriculum, research, and projects to educate students and lawyers the methods to prevent problems where possible, and creatively solve those problems that exist.
-The Centre focuses both on using the traditional analytical process more creatively and on using nontraditional problem solving processes, drawn from business, psychology, economics, neuroscience, and sociology among others.
+The Center develops curriculum, research, and projects to educate students and lawyers on the methods to prevent problems where possible and creatively solve those problems that exist.
+The Center focuses both on using the traditional analytical process more creatively and on using nontraditional problem-solving processes drawn from Business, Psychology, Economics, Neuroscience and Sociology, among others.